1947 BAA draft: Draft selections and draftee career notes

+Interestingly, this draft would allow for BAA teams to not just draft players that previously played in other professional basketball leagues (such as the rivaling National Basketball League, the (original) American Basketball League, and the short-lived Pacific Coast Professional Basketball League), but also select players that previously played in the inaugural BAA season beforehand as well.
+This led to some interesting draft results that would be out of place in more modern-day drafts otherwise, such as the selections of Hank Biasetti and Irv Rothenberg by the Boston Celtics and Washington Capitols at picks #13 and #56 despite them both previously playing in the BAA earlier on through the Toronto Huskies and Cleveland Rebels respectively (with the former team being notable for still being a part of the BAA properly at the time), as well as notable age gaps between certain prospects selected in this draft (notably among players like Chick Reiser, who had last attended college back in 1935 before being drafted by the original Baltimore Bullets near the end of the draft).

 The first selection of the draft, Clifton McNeely from Texas Wesleyan University, did not play in the BAA.
 Instead, McNeely opted for a high school coaching career in Texas.
 The fourth pick, Walt Dropo, also did not play in the BAA and opted for a professional baseball career instead, eventually playing 13 seasons in the Major League Baseball (MLB).
 The 7th and 10th picks, Jack Underman and Larry Killick, also never played in the BAA.
 Three players from this draft, Harry Gallatin, Andy Phillip and Jim Pollard, have been inducted to the Basketball Hall of Fame.

 Wataru Misaka, selected by the New York Knicks, made the team's final roster and became the first person of color to play in modern professional basketball, just months after the Major League Baseball color line had been broken by the Brooklyn Dodgers' Jackie Robinson.
 Misaka was cut after playing only three games with the team.